kazeohada/accent-detection/README.md

 # The Data Pipeline

-Make sure you run every python script in the ./data-pipeline directory Before running, set up Music21's MusicXML path as MuseScore4 by running config.py.
+Before running, set up Music21's MusicXML path as MuseScore4 by running config.py.
 Run the data pipeline with main.py.
 The data pipeline will take MusicXML files located in corpus/mxl and output a dataset in the dataset directory.